EiichiroIto/microwitch2/doc/Settings.md

 - hideDebugMenu

 ## dontClose
-The dontClose option disables the window close button.
+The dontClose setting disables the window close button.

 Possible options are true or false.

 ## keepMaximize
-The keepMaximize option automatically scales the window to fit the application window automatically.
+The keepMaximize setting automatically scales the window to fit the application window automatically.

 Possible options are true or false.

 ## language
-The language option localizes the texts in the application.
+The language setting localizes the texts in the application.

 You need to prepare the locale file in the locales folder in advance.

-For example, you created a locale file named ja.po, you can specify 'ja' as a language option.
+For example, you created a locale file named ja.po, you can specify 'ja' as a language setting.

 ## stickyWindow
-The stickyWindow option disables moving the application window.
+The stickyWindow setting disables moving the application window.

 Possible options are true or false.

 ## useErrorCatcher
-The useErrorCatcher option suppresses the display of debug dialogs.
+The useErrorCatcher setting suppresses the display of debug dialogs.

 Possible options are true or false.

 ## projectDir
-The projectDir option specifies the directory name to open/save projects.
+The projectDir setting specifies the directory name to open/save projects.

 Possible option is a string of the directory.
 It can be included '{documents}' for system's documents directory.

 ## hideDebugMenu
-The hideDebugMenu option disables Help-Inspect and Help-Settings menu items.
+The hideDebugMenu setting disables Help-Inspect and Help-Settings menu items.

 Possible options are true or false.